derekgreene/topic-model-tutorial/README.md

 - *numpy*
 - *matplotlib*

 The model selection code also relies on the *gensim* package to build a Word2Vec model.
-A pre-built Word2Vec model for the sample dataset [is also provided here](http://erdos.ucd.ie/files/pydata/w2v-model.bin) (71MB).
+A pre-built Word2Vec model for the sample dataset [is also provided here for download](http://erdos.ucd.ie/files/pydata/w2v-model.bin) (71MB).

 ### Links and References